javascriptair/site/CONTRIBUTING.md

 Simply run:

 ```
-npm run compressImage -- /path/to/the/image
+npm run compress-image -- /path/to/the/image
 ```

 And you'll get a compressed, resized, and converted (if needed) image to use for the site.
 This image will have the original filename, but will end with "resized.png".
 Before committing, make sure to replace your original image with the compressed one by deleting the original and renaming the compressed one to the original's filename.